glendaviesnz/rxjs-file-chunker/README.md

 The chunking and uploading service currently chunks the file into 1MB chunks, get a checksum for the file, and then uploads each chunk sequentially.
 There is a max concurrency setting which currently allows only 3 chunks at a time to upload and the others are queued.
 This is to prevent all the browsers http connections to a single domain to be maxed out with file uploads.

-To run the example in one terminal run:
+To run the example, in one terminal run:

 ```
 node src/server.js